 As early as noon, Tim receives a phone call and signs a new contract at a hospital a quarter of a day away.
 Another Covid cluster awaits him.
 He ponders the mallard again, passive and relaxed on the stream, one laid back quack.

 En route, he drives with an open tablet on his lap, at every red light scratching with a leaky blue ink pen all the weak spots of a developing novel in its awkward, voice-changing adolescence.
 Problem is, he can’t stop thinking of her, the one he writes about, the one he’s left behind for writing.
 This what?—obsession?—is so damn distracting and counterproductive.

 “Stop thinking about her!”
-His window is down and the car idling in the left lane, only a handshake’s distance, is polite and pretends not to think that he’s crazy.
+His window is down and a car idling in the left lane, at a handshake’s distance, is polite and pretends not to think he’s crazy.
 Tim blushes and presses the gas a second before the light turns green.
 If this were a game of football, he’d be penalized for a false start.

 Maybe her mad rush into a new relationship is a false start, the beginning of the end of something unviable.
 Isn’t genuine love supposed to be rooted and organic and NOT some hell hath no fury, drunken make out session turned random fuck with a virtual stranger?

 “Stop thinking about her!”
-He will command himself 25 more times before the day’s end, when he settles into the shit depths of insomnia again.
+He will command himself 25 more times before the day’s end, when he settles into the shit shallows of insomnia again.